 Faculty development places responsibilities on both the faculty member and the leadership of the University.
 Commitments and expressed beliefs from both are essential to the success of faculty development.

-The mission of the Office of Faculty Enhancement (OFE) is to support all faculty members in teaching, research, and service and to facilitate growth of a university culture that champions innovation, the use of technology, cooperation, and ongoing professional development and research.
+The mission of the Office of Faculty Excellence (OFE) is to support all faculty members in teaching, research, and service and to facilitate growth of a university culture that champions innovation, the use of technology, cooperation, and ongoing professional development and research.

 The OFE provides the following services to the faculty community: